Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Misbehavior in cITS

 \subsection{Impact of Pseudonyms}

 As mentioned previously, pseudonym systems can have an impact on the types of misbehavior detection that can be performed.
 In particular, pseudonym schemes aim to hinder linkability of different information items.
-However, linkability is an important aspect of many models used for misbehavior detection.
-Therefore, we will discuss in more detail how pseudonym systems and misbehavior detection interact.
-The analysis serves to check which detectors will work under a given type of pseudonym scheme and vice-versa, giving an idea of the impact of this choice on the amount of available detection schemes.
+Linkability is an important aspect of many models used for misbehavior detection, and sometimes even critical for safety applications.
+We propose four simple classes that we will use to classify detection mechanisms in our survey: full, explicit, implicit and no linkability, which are briefly explained in the following.
+For more details on the subtleties of pseudonyms, we refer interested readers to a survey by Petit~et~al.~\cite{Petit2014-Survey}.

-\paragraph{Full linkability} means that all messages transmitted by the same OBU can be linked.
-This typically means no changing pseudonyms are used at all.
-This is the simplest scenario, but it is not feasible to implement from a privacy perspective.
-Nevertheless all possible misbehavior detection mechanisms could be realized at this level and some types of misbehavior detection even require this level of linkability.
+\paragraph{Full linkability} means that all messages transmitted by the same OBU can be linked, i.e., there is no pseudonym change at all, and thus essentially no privacy.
+All possible misbehavior detection mechanisms can be realized at this level and some types of misbehavior detection even require this level of linkability.
 Examples of such schemes include trust-based approaches like OREN~\cite{Bilogrevic2011} and~\cite{Rawat2011-securing}.

 \paragraph{Explicit linkability} refers to any type of linkability that allows direct access to an identity.
-It can be split into three classes, all of which provide technical means for identification of a user.
-The issued certificate can either contain the \emph{identity in an encrypted form}, a \emph{direct mapping} from certificates to identity can be stored in the back-end, or this mapping may be split across multiple entities (which we refer to as \emph{\ac{TTP} Mapping}) for additional privacy.
-Using each of these classes, it is technically possible to link pseudonyms, but this capability is somehow limited.
+This means that linking is technically possible; however, there are several ways to implement this.
+The issued certificate can either contain the \emph{identity in an encrypted form}, a \emph{direct mapping} from certificates to identity can be stored in the back-end, or this mapping may be split across multiple entities through \emph{organizational separation}.
+Using each of these classes, it is technically possible to link pseudonyms, but this capability is limited by the pseudonym scheme.